shanwaz-78/course--JavaScript-Tutorial-for-beginners-in-Hindi-Urdu/MD/array.md

-# Array.
+# Array .

-> In JavaScript, array is a single variable that is used to store different elements.
+> * In JavaScript, array is a single variable that is used to store different elements.
 It is often used when we want to store list of elements and access them by a single variable.
+---
         console.log("Let's see Array's");

         var ary = [10,20,30,40,50];